 The criteria for evaluation of professional development are as follows:

-Does not meet expectations: [The faculty member provides limited or insufficient evidence of sustained professional development activities commensurate with FTE to the academic program, department, center or institute, school or college, university, profession, and/or the community during the review period, falling below the college's professional responsibilities expectations in either scope, alignment, or total contribution hours.
+Does not meet expectations: The faculty member provides limited or insufficient evidence of sustained professional development activities commensurate with FTE to the academic program, department, center or institute, school or college, university, profession, and/or the community during the review period, falling below the college's professional responsibilities expectations in either scope, alignment, or total contribution hours.

-Meets expectations: [The faculty member provides evidence of sustained and/or recurring professional development activities as related to their academic program, department, center or institute, school or college, university, profession, and/or the community that fall within the period of review and is consistent with the FTE expectations indicated by the college’s professional responsibilities policy.
-In the College of Education, career instructional faculty with credentialling maintenance expectations associated with their COE position are expected to keep those credentials current without lapse.
+Meets expectations: The faculty member provides evidence of sustained and/or recurring professional development activities as related to their academic program, department, center or institute, school or college, university, profession, and/or the community that fall within the period of review and is consistent with the FTE expectations indicated by the college’s professional responsibilities policy.
+In the College of Education, career instructional faculty with credentialling maintenance expectations associated with their COE position are expected to maintain those credentials current without lapse.
 Career instructional faculty with credentialing expectations will work directly with their supervisor or department head to ensure they have the resources necessary to maintain currency but will otherwise independently track and ensure that professional development is up to date.

 Scholarship, research, or creative activity

-The COE guidance on what counts as research and scholarship is inclusive of faculty classification and rank and the disciplines represented within the COE.
-In evaluating a faculty member’s collective research and scholarship, criteria should allow reviewers to take into account and contextualize each faculty member’s work in terms of their classification and rank, research agenda, the nature of the discipline or field of study in which the research is being conducted, and the possibility that a variety of formats and forums may be appropriate for exposition of scholarly work.
+Career instructional faculty may demonstrate, as appropriate to the assigned FTE allotted to scholarly activity, evidence of participation in scholarly activity.
+In evaluating a faculty member’s scholarly activity in the area, criteria should allow reviewers to take into account and contextualize each faculty member’s work in terms of their classification and rank, research agenda, the nature of the discipline or field of study in which the activity is being conducted, and the possibility that a variety of formats and forums may be appropriate for exposition of scholarly work.

-A faculty member’s dossier may not provide evidence in every category below; the comprehensive list of categories is provided in efforts towards inclusivity of the disciplines and scholarship trajectories for faculty within the COE.
+A faculty member’s dossier need not provide evidence in every category below; the comprehensive list of categories is provided in efforts towards inclusivity of the disciplines and scholarship trajectories for faculty within the COE.

-Distinctions should be made regarding the difficulty, complexity, scale, and time required to conduct the research and prepare refereed scholarly products for publication.
-Some programs of study lend themselves to reporting incrementally different findings from the same or similar studies, whereas others encompass consideration of entirely new phenomena for each study.
+In evaluating a career instructional faculty member’s specific research or scholarly activity, distinctions should be made regarding the difficulty, complexity, scale, and time required to conduct the activity and prepare refereed scholarly products for publication if they are developed.
+Additionally, some programs of study lend themselves to reporting incrementally different findings from the same or similar studies, whereas others encompass consideration of entirely new phenomena for each study.
 In addition, attention should be given to disciplinary expectations and the faculty member’s role (e.g., PI, Co-PI or Co-I) on research projects.
-The COE criteria for promotion are inclusive to accommodate a wide range of scholarly approaches and research methods.
-Additionally, the COE acknowledges that different research questions require different disciplinary approaches and/or research methodologies.
-No one form of inquiry or research method should be presumed to have greater weight than another.
-Rather, all questions require rigorous and appropriate processes of inquiry.
+The COE criteria for promotion are inclusive to accommodate a wide range of scholarly approaches, activities, and research methods.

-In general, research, and scholarship may be demonstrated in the following categories with progression in activity and recognition commensurate with classification and rank:
+In general, research, and scholarship may be demonstrated via the same categories as listed for Tenure Track faculty (with progression in activity and recognition commensurate with classification and rank) and may also include additional activities engaged in over the course of a career instructional faculty members’ duty such as: